ElweThor/pyndent/docs/README.txt

 													^
 IndentationError: unindent does not match any outer indentation level

- due to a missing space on line 4 (which, in a source code with thousands of lines, can be difficult to detect).
+ due to a missing space on line 4 (which, in a source code with thousands of lines, can be difficult to visually detect).
- But this is the best case: Python detects the incorrect indentation and flags it.
+ But this is the *best* case: Python detects the incorrect indentation and flags it.

  If, however, the error was a tab being "lost" or removed (see line 4 again):